wzalazar/grunt-file-status/README.md

 grunt.loadNpmTasks('grunt-file-status');
 ```

 Once the plugin has been installed, you need clone this repository.
 This system is based in Meteor.js.
+There https://github.com/wzalazar/meteor-file-status you will able to find the configuration.

 ```js
 git clone git@github.com:wzalazar/meteor-file-status.git